fossasia/pslab-desktop/README.md

 ## How to Install on Windows
 Download the windows files from the install branch and execute the file to install the system on your Windows machine.

-# How to Setup the Project from Source
+# How to Setup the Project from Source on Your Development Environment
 1. Fork the project to get a copy of the repository in your github profile.
 2. Clone the copied project from your profile ( Not the original repository from FOSSASIA ).
 3. ```cd``` into your project folder.